altangarts/FreeCAD-Themes-ColorPalette/README.md

 # FreeCAD Themes - ColorPalette
 ColorPalette Themes, makes the interface and workspaces more user-focused.
 It simplifies theme color selection and allows you to apply single-color, dual-color, and gradient color combinations to the entire window.
-It offers five different appearance options for buttons and panels (2D and 3D).
+It offers five different appearance options for buttons and panels.
+(2D - 3D)
 ### ----- This themes are priority for FreeCAD version 1.1.0 -----
 ### İnstallation(Primary):
    ➡️Launch FreeCAD - Tools - Addon Manager - Search "Color Palette Theme" and İnstall